sidart/bizdom/_posts/2020-07-25-spices-a-chilli-and-pepper-story.md

 ### Kingdom of Spices
 India is/was known as the Kingdom of Spices and the Pepper was the “Black gold” while cardamom was the “Queen of spices.”
 Pepper is called as ‘Pippali’ from the Sanskrit word and the meaning of it is ‘berry’.
+Cardamom is a spice derived from several plants in the genera "Elettaria" or "Amomum".
+Both genera belong to the ginger family and are native to the Indian subcontinent and Indonesia.
 For ages, Roman, followed by the Arabs kept coming to India, in their hunt for this black gold.
 I often joke to one of my Keralites, that it was because of them that we as a nation got enslaved by the European.
 ### Roman Domination
 200 BC to 400 AD: For 600 years, the Romans controlled the trade.
 Their earnest desire for exotic foods and expensive imported spices indicated their love of luxury, especially to the upper class.
 Spices the Romans sought included: nutmeg, cinnamon, pepper, cloves, and ginger.
 Then Europe will get into their Dark era (500 to 1100 AD) The Roman Empire also set up a powerful trading centre in Alexandria, Egypt in the first century BC.
 During this Roman-era, they used pepper in 81% of their recipes.